checking%20in%20a%20bag%20-%20iata.org.jpg

 What does IATA do?

 Airlines set their own baggage rules and IATA plays no role in this activity.
 Instead, IATA is focused on developing standards and best practices for baggage operations including tracking and tracing mishandled bags.
-More about IATA activities related to bagagge
+More about IATA activities related to baggage

 As a result of joint efforts in coordination with our member airlines, baggage mishandling was reduced from 18.88 bags mishandled per 1000 passengers in 2007 to 3.5 in 2020.